 - (i) be limited to the generalised carparking areas illustrated on Figure 4 Sector Plan Map; - (ii) be in accordance with the Planning Scheme requirements current at the time of lodgement of the material change of use application, the DCP and the Council's Design Manual.
 For the purpose of this calculation this Sector is considered to be included in a Local Business Zone.
-Should the Planning Scheme be amended or replaced the car parking requirements are to be calculated on a similar basis under the new document; - (iii) as part of the total car parking requirements, provide not less than one (1) car park per fifty (50) spaces (or part thereof) for people with disabilities; - (iv) be controlled to minimise its impact on the surrounding road network, any internal circulation and other development adjacent to the Sector; - (v) provide safe pedestrian routes which focus on the connectivity between the individual site, adjacent development within the Sector, balance of the Town Centre Frame and Discovery Drive; - (vi) ensure that pedestrian movement areas through car parks to a building are clearly defined; - (vi) employee and customer bicycle parking spaces and the type of bicycle parking devices are to be generally in accordance with Appendix C Bicycle Parking Requirements;
+Should the Planning Scheme be amended or replaced the car parking requirements are to be calculated on a similar basis under the new document; - (iii) as part of the total car parking requirements, provide not less than one (1) car park per fifty (50) spaces (or part thereof) for people with disabilities; - (iv) be controlled to minimise its impact on the surrounding road network, any internal circulation and other development adjacent to the Sector; - (v) Where basement parking is to be provided basement car parking may protrude from the ground a maximum 1.2m, provided disbalbed access to the building is provided, and should be setback with a 3.0 metre landscape buffer to the site boundary; - (vi) The basement parking is setback a minimum of 3.0 metres to the site boundary and the setback is landscaped to screen the protrusion; - (vii) provide safe pedestrian routes which focus on the connectivity between the individual site, adjacent development within the Sector, balance of the Town Centre Frame and Endeavour Boulevard; - (viii) ensure that pedestrian movement areas through car parks to a building are clearly defined;

-- (vi) one (1) shower cubicle with ancillary change room per ten (10) bicycle spaces required by 3.6.1(vi) above.
-Facilities may be utilised by both males and females provided adequate privacy and accessibility is ensured for both sexes; - (vii) if the demand for the bicycle spaces is not consistent with the table contained in Appendix C, Council, on a case by case basis, may permit a reduction of the number of end of trip facilities.
+- (ix) employee and customer bicycle parking spaces and the type of bicycle parking devices are to be generally in accordance with Appendix C Bicycle Parking Requirements; - (x) one (1) shower cubicle with ancillary change room per ten (10) bicycle spaces required by 3.6.1(vi) above.
+Facilities may be utilised by both males and females provided adequate privacy and accessibility is ensured for both sexes; - (xi) if the demand for the bicycle spaces is not consistent with the table contained in Appendix C, Council, on a case by case basis, may permit a reduction of the number of end of trip facilities.